Research & Insights

 Certain information contained herein constitutes forward-looking statements (including projections, targets, hypotheticals, ratios, estimates, returns, performance, opinions, activity and other events contained or referenced herein), which can be identified by the use of terms such as “may,” “will,” “should,” “expect,” “anticipate,” “project,” “estimate,” “intend,” “continue” or “believe” or other variations (or their negatives) thereof.
 Due to various risks, assumptions, uncertainties and actual events, including those discussed herein and in the OM, actual results, returns or performance can differ materially from those reflected or contemplated in such forward-looking statements.
 As a result, prospective investors should not rely on such forward-looking statements in making their investment decisions.
 While Bridgewater believes that there is a sound basis for these forward-looking statements, no representations are made as to their accuracy, and there can be no assurance that such results will be achieved.
 Any forward-looking statements contained herein reflect Bridgewater’s current judgment and assumptions which may change in the future, and Bridgewater has no obligation to update or amend such forward-looking statements.

 Bridgewater’s investment process seeks to understand the cause and effect linkages that drive markets over time.
-To assess and refine its understanding of these linkages, Bridgewater performs historical stress tests across a wide range of time frames and market environments.
-From these stress tests, Bridgewater is able to simulate how its strategies would have performed prior to their inception.
+To assess and refine its understanding of these linkages, Bridgewater performs historical stress-tests across a wide range of timeframes and market environments.
+From these stress-tests, Bridgewater is able to simulate how its strategies would have performed prior to their inception.
 Bridgewater has the ability to run multiple simulations and select the simulation with the best results, returns or performance.
 For strategies that include active decision making, Bridgewater often “humbles” its simulated alpha returns (by systematically adjusting downward the simulated results that Bridgewater’s current alpha investment logic produces) to account for the possibility that it could be wrong.
-Because this stress testing is a core component of Bridgewater’s investment process, it shares these simulations with current and prospective investors to demonstrate its thinking.
+Because this stress-testing is a core component of Bridgewater’s investment process, it shares these simulations with current and prospective investors to demonstrate its thinking.
 However, because they do not demonstrate actual results, these simulations are hypothetical, and inherently limited and should not be relied upon to make an investment decision.

 The recipient should not solely rely upon these hypothetical performance results in making an investment decision.
 In constructing hypothetical performance and determining their appropriateness for use in materials, Bridgewater has an incentive to do so in a manner that shows beneficial characteristics of a given, hypothetical return stream.